justsomeinvestor/Investing/Toolbox/INSTRUCTIONS/QUICK_ACTIONS_REFERENCE.md

 ## 🔊 Voice Commands

-You can also trigger these via voice commands to Claude:
+You can trigger these via voice commands to Claude:

 ### Wingman Recon
 ```